nikomatsakis/babysteps/content/blog/2024-10-14-overwrite-and-pin.markdown

 1. Both `DropWhileBorrowed` and `Swap` have `Sized` as a supertrait.
 Today in Rust you can't drop a `&mut dyn SomeTrait` value and replace it with another, for example.
 I think it's a bit unclear whether unsafe could do this if it knows the dynamic type of value behind the `dyn`.
 But under this model, it would only be valid for unsafe code do that drop if (a) it knew the dynamic type and (b) the dynamic type implemented `DropWhileBorrowed`.
 Same applies to `Swap`.
 2. The `Swap` trait applies longer than just the duration of a borrow.
 This is because, once you pin a value to create a `Pin<&mut T>` reference, the state of being pinned persists even after that reference has ended.
 I say a bit more about this in [another FAQ below](#theres-a-lot-of-subtle-reasoning-in-this-post-are-you-sure-this-is-correct).

-EDIT: An earlier draft of this post named the trait `SwapWhileBorrowed`.
+EDIT: An earlier draft of this post named the trait `Swap`.
 This was wrong, as described in the FAQ on [subtle reasoning](#theres-a-lot-of-subtle-reasoning-in-this-post-are-you-sure-this-is-correct).

 ### Why then did you propose opting out from both overwrites *and* swaps?

-Opting out of overwrites (i.e., making the default be *neither* `DropWhileBorrowed` *nor* `SwapWhileBorrowed`) gives us the additional benefit of truly immutable fields.
+Opting out of overwrites (i.e., making the default be *neither* `DropWhileBorrowed` *nor* `Swap`) gives us the additional benefit of truly immutable fields.
 This will make cross-function borrows less of an issue, as I described in my previous post, and make some other things (e.g., variance) less relevant.
 Moreover, I don't think overwriting an entire reference like `*r` is that common, versus accessing individual fields.
 And in the cases where people *do* do it, it is [easy to make a dummy struct with a single field, and then overwrite `r.value` instead of `*r`](https://smallcultfollowing.com/babysteps/blog/2024/09/26/overwrite-trait/#subtle-overwrite-is-not-infectious).
-To me, therefore, distinguishing between `DropWhileBorrowed` and `SwapWhileBorrowed` doesn't obviously carry its weight.
+To me, therefore, distinguishing between `DropWhileBorrowed` and `Swap` doesn't obviously carry its weight.

 ### Can you come up with a more *semantic* name for `Overwrite`?

-All the trait names I've given so far (`Overwrite`, `DropWhileBorrowed`, `SwapWhileBorrowed`) answer the question of "what operation does this trait allow".
+All the trait names I've given so far (`Overwrite`, `DropWhileBorrowed`, `Swap`) answer the question of "what operation does this trait allow".
 That's pretty common for traits (e.g., `Clone` or, for that matter, `Unpin`) but it is sometimes useful to think instead about "what kinds of types should implement this trait" (or not implement it, as the case may be).

-My current favorite "semantic style name" is `Mobile`, which corresponds to implementing `SwapWhileBorrowed`.
+My current favorite "semantic style name" is `Mobile`, which corresponds to implementing `Swap`.
 A *mobile* type is one that, while borrowed, can move to a new place.
 This name doesn't convey that it's also ok to *drop* the value, but that follows, since if you can swap the value to a new place, you can presumably drop that new place.

 I don't have a "semantic" name for `DropWhileBorrowed`.
 As I said, I'm hard pressed to characterize the type that would want to implement `DropWhileBorrowed` but not `Swap`.